Rahul-kumar-modi/TwitterUi-Clone/README.md

-Creating Twitter UI clone using tailwindcss.
+Creating Twitter-UI clone using tailwindcss.